Krishan11/JavaScript_Problem/README.md

 based on data in any field)
 6) Add another action next to the pencil icon on each row to delete the record

-Bonus Points:

-7) Add a cart area and provide the ability to drag and drop the libraries into this cart.
-The cart should display each library as a cart item with name and file size.
-Below the cart, the total file size should be displayed
-8) Integrate with any charting/visualization library and present the data either based on creation date or file size.
-Any other visualizations are welcome